Nallamala Hills: Climate

 The Nallamalas have a rather warm to hot climate throughout the year.
-Rainfall averages about 90 cm and is concentrated in the months of the South West Monsoon (June–September).
+Rainfall averages about 90 cm and is concentrated in the months of the Southwest monsoon (June–September).
 The fissured rocks prevent any water from percolating underground and hence most of the discharge runs off as mountain streams to join the Gundlakamma River, the largest river to arise in these hills.
 Winters are mostly cool and dry with the average temperature around 25 degrees Celsius.
 Summers are very hot, with temperatures as high as 45 degrees Celsius.